zama-ai/concrete-core/concrete-core/docs/how_to/creating_backends.md

 ### Engines

-Now we have some entities, let's actually do something with them.
+Now we have some entities, let's do something with them.
 For this GPU backend example, we're going to allocate data on the GPU and copy the LWE ciphertext vector from the CPU to the GPU.

 First, let's create the main engine